abpframework/abp/docs/en/framework/ui/mvc-razor-pages/theming.md

 ### The ITheme Interface

-`ITheme` interface is used by the ABP Framework to select the layout for the current page.
+`ITheme` interface is used by the ABP to select the layout for the current page.
 A theme must implement this interface to provide the requested layout path.

 This is the `ITheme` implementation of the [Basic Theme](basic-theme.md).